REI-Network/rei/packages/core/README.md

 - `Sync` : Synchronize blocks
 - `Txsync`: Synchronize transactions
 - `Tracer`: Tracer provides an implementation of tracing blocks or transactions
+- `Staking`: An implementation of staking logic
+- `Contracts`: Some classes are used to interact with the smart contract

 ## INSTALL